-Created by English poet and artist Edward James in the 1960s, Las Pozas is a sculpture garden which reflects the artists love of plants and the Surrealist movement he was a part of.
+Created by English poet and artist Edward James in the 1960s, Las Pozas is a sculpture garden that reflects the artist’s love of plants and the Surrealist movement he was a part of.

 Las Pozas, or The Pools, is an apt name for the area as the sculpture garden features nine pools that allow water to flow through naturally.

-Within the gardens are over 30 structures that range from plant sculptures, cathedral-like screens and staircases.
+Within the gardens are over 30 structures that range from plant sculptures to cathedral-like screens and staircases.

 The gardens span 20 acres of jungle, so take some time to explore this unusual and uniquely beautiful piece of surrealist art.